MatyasOrsovszki/SCIFM0004_CW4/README.md

 - Runs with 24 consumers, debugging information set to print, and using data from https://somedata.com/data/

 Graphing will be output in the same folder as run.sh is in, within a folder called output (this will be created if not available).

+Tested with git bash terminal on Windows 10 and Windows 11.